 The addition of an equine resort was my major contribution to Nathan Weiss’s original plans: A resort which would fuel the smaller businesses Nathan had already envisioned.
 I knew people wouldn’t travel to the middle of nowhere Iowa for a glorified theme park.
 For the allure of the wild west to truly appeal to people as a vacation destination, everything would have to be grander, more exclusive.
-The equine resort had to be the main attraction for the wild west themed Tomahawk Hill and built for a specific clientele.
+The equine resort had to be the main attraction for the wild west themed Tomahawk Hill and tailored to draw-in a specific clientele.

 Olivia stands, and I follow suit, offering my hand.
 She takes it, and her skin is cool and soft and lost in my own.

-The grip is firm.
+The grip is also surprisingly firm.

 I squelch another grin.
 She was definitely squeezing harder than needed.

 Audrey kisses me on both cheeks, gives me a thumbs-up behind her friend’s back as they walk out of the café.
 “I’ll call you,” she mouths.